One brand dominates the single-board computer world and that’s Raspberry Pi.

 One of the boards that everyone wants today is the Raspberry Pi Compute Module 4 which provides a great starting point for industrial projects.

 Raspberry Pi Compute Module 4

+So, what type of iot device is the raspberry pi?
 This board is small, slim, and excellent for industrial projects because this board represents the summation of Raspberry Pi’s expertise.